ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 | Number of Nodes       | 18            | 16               | 9                | 9                                       |
 | Throughput (per node) | 14,800        | 18,598           | 22,282           | 17,373                                  |

-Using half the nodes of DeepSeek, SGLang with simulated MTP is only 1.5% slower than DeepSeek’s profile.
+Using half the nodes of DeepSeek, SGLang with simulated MTP is only slightly slower than DeepSeek’s profile.
 In a higher batch size setting (256 sequences, 2,000 input length), SGLang achieves 22,282 tokens per second per node, demonstrating strong scalability.

 ##### Detail Breakdown